jwiedeman/Apollo64/docs/data/README.md

 - Extend the harness alongside new ingest work—surface EVA and transearth communication records should introduce companion checks so regression runs highlight schema drift early.

 ## File Inventory
-- `events.csv` – Mission beat definitions with prerequisites, windows, and resource effects.
+- `events.csv` – Mission beat definitions with prerequisites, windows, resource effects, and the new optional `pad_id` column that links each burn or PAD review event to the matching entry in `pads.csv` for TIG/delta-v/attitude metadata.
 - `checklists.csv` – Crew procedures broken into atomic steps.
 - `autopilots.csv` – High-level metadata for automation scripts, each pointing to a JSON profile under `autopilots/` and defining `propulsion` JSON payloads that capture tank assignments, mass-flow rates, and optional ullage usage for the